IRPA 18 – International Congress on Radiation Protection (Darwin, 2032)

 • Deliver IRPA 18 in Darwin.

-• Capture and implement legacy activities for the Australasian radiation protection community.
+• Post-Congress: reporting, financial acquittal, proceedings arrangements, and legacy activities for the Australasian radiation protection community.

 Upcoming events